lijicheng1006/lijicheng1006.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-This is Jicheng Li's homepage!
+*This is Jicheng Li's homepage!*

-Thank you for visiting!
+*Thank you for visiting!*

-I'm a first-year Ph.D. student at University of Delaware, Human-Computer Interaction lab.
+*I'm currently a first-year Ph.D. student at University of Delaware, Human-Computer Interaction lab.*

+*My advisor is Roghayeh Barmaki.*

-My research interest is multi-modality machine learning.
+*My main research area is multi-modality machine learning.*

-I love music, sprots and movies.
+*I love music, sprots and movies.*

-I have a cat and a chinchilla as my pets.
+*I have a cat and a chinchilla as my pets.*